-#1: Celery seed – You know it as a spice used in salads.
-But it’s also an abundant source of a compound called 3-n-butylphthalide or 3-n-B for short.
+#1: Celery seed - is an abundant source of a compound called 3-n-butylphthalide or 3-n-B for short.
 3-n-B supports healthy levels of uric acid in the body.
-It’s also been shown to reduce tenderness and improve flexibility in people with joint discomfort.
+It's also been shown to reduce tenderness and improve flexibility in people with joint discomfort.

 #2: Turmeric — Turmeric is rich in compounds called curcuminoids that help promote proper inflammatory response.